1869 Schoolhouse Museum

 Admission is free, but donations are requested to support the upkeep of the Museums.

-The schoolroom, now a children's "hands on" museum complete with its original schoolmaster's desk, is furnished to replicate how it looked in earlier days.
-Children of all ages are encouraged to sit at the desks, look at the books and "play school."
+A "hands on" museum complete with its original schoolmaster's desk, the schoolroom is furnished to replicate how it looked in earlier days.
+Children of all ages are encouraged to sit at desks, look at the books, dress in period costumes, and "play school".
+Historic world maps line the walls.